rhrhhrhr/MPC_ruih/README.md

 Matrix `FN`, `cN` describe the terminal constraints $$F_Nx_N \le c_N$$
 ## Note
 Considering the real-time requirements of the algorithm, the data of the matrix is stored in a fixed length array rather than vector container.
 If larger matrix operations are needed, you can modify the `MAXSIZE` in the [MPCConfig.h](https://github.com/rhrhhrhr/MPC_ruih/blob/main/src/MPCConfig.h) file, which is the maximum number of matrix elements.
 In addition, you can also determine whether the data type of the matrix is float or double through the `SINGLE_PRECISION` and `DOUBLE_PRECISION` in the [MPCConfig.h](https://github.com/rhrhhrhr/MPC_ruih/blob/main/src/MPCConfig.h) file.
+### Initialize a MPC controller
+You can use the python package LinearMPCFactor in repo [MPC_ruih_MPCSetup](https://github.com/rhrhhrhr/MPC_ruih_MPCSetup) to generate the setup code for a MPC controller.
 ## Licence
 MIT
 ## Author